 Are you ready for wedding season in NYC?
 Weddings are meant to be times of celebration, but they sometimes raise sticky etiquette situations for guests.
 How much should you spend on your wedding gift in NYC?
 Can you bring a guest?
 How do you say no to being a bridesmaid?
 Can you wear that hot white dress to your friend's wedding?

-We asked Manhattan-based wedding etiquette expert Elise MacAdam, author of Something New: Wedding Etiquette for Rule Breakers, Traditionalists, and Everyone in Between, to answer some of the most common questions that come up for New York City wedding guests.
+Manhattan-based wedding etiquette expert Elise MacAdam, author of Something New: Wedding Etiquette for Rule Breakers, Traditionalists, and Everyone in Between, has answered some of the most common questions that come up for New York City wedding guests.

 The bottom line is that guests do not need to "pay for their plates" and there is no prescribed amount for presents.
 They should give what they can afford and what they feel like giving.
 If they are too broke to give anything, they should send the wedding couple a card congratulating them and saying how happy they are to have been included in the celebration.